YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 This starts MUPIP and stops the process with Process ID (PID) 1158.

 Some MUPIP commands require information contained in the global directory.
-Therefore, a process must have access to a valid global directory before using any MUPIP commands other than EXIT, INTRPT, JOURNAL, RESTORE, STOP and the -file option of any command that has that option.
+Therefore, a process must have access to a valid global directory before using any MUPIP commands other than EXIT, INTRPT, JOURNAL, RESTORE, STOP and the -file option for any command that has that option.

 The environment variable ydb_gbldir specifies the active global directory.